← Transmissions

 Tendances e-commerce 2026 : IA et 1st-party data

-In 2026, e-commerce is scaling up.
-Artificial intelligence, immersive experiences, the rise of social commerce, and the growth of retail/commerce media are redefining acquisition and retention.
+In 2026, e-commerce is changing scale.
+Artificial intelligence, immersive experiences, the rise of social commerce, and the growth of retail/commerce media are redefining acquisition and loyalty.
 At the same time, pressure on privacy (consent, 1st-party data) and sustainability is imposing new ways of measuring, designing, and operating.
-Here is a concrete, CRO-oriented overview, by Stellar.
+Here's a concrete overview, CRO-oriented, by Stellar.

-These are the structural developments affecting growth, cost of acquisition, conversion, and retention: AI in interface and ops, immersion (AR/VR), social/live commerce, rise of retail/commerce media, re-focus on first-party data and compliance, demand for web performance, new CSR expectations, and data-driven management.
+These are the structural changes affecting growth, customer acquisition cost, conversion, and customer loyalty: AI in interface and ops, immersion (AR/VR), social/live commerce, the rise of retail/commerce media, re-focusing on first-party data and compliance, demand for web performance, new CSR expectations, and data-driven management.

-The market continues to grow: online commerce already represented several trillions of dollars in 2025, with a retail share that continues to increase by 2027 according to Shopify and other firms.
-Drivers: accelerated AI adoption by merchants and customers, cross-border expansion, widespread use of mobile and optimized checkout, as well as professionalization of content (UGC, creators, live).
-Risks: advertising dependence, rising acquisition costs, channel fragmentation, regulatory complexity (EU), and insufficient web performance (direct loss of revenue).
+The market continues to grow: online commerce already represented several trillions of dollars in 2025, with its share of retail sales continuing to increase by 2027 according to Shopify and other firms.
+Drivers include: accelerated AI adoption by merchants and customers, cross-border expansion, widespread adoption of mobile and optimized checkout, as well as the professionalization of content (UGC, creators, live).
+Risks include: advertising dependence, rising acquisition costs, channel fragmentation, regulatory complexity (EU), and insufficient web performance (direct loss of revenue).

 Generative AI & immersive technologies

-AI on the back-office side: assistants that build stores, write, design interfaces, and propose CRO optimizations.
+AI on the back-office side: assistants who build stores, write content, design interfaces, and propose CRO optimizations.
 AI on the customer side: shopping agents, contextual and conversational recommendations, dynamic content at scale.

-• Store building & agents: the latest Shopify editions have introduced an AI Store Builder and significant advances in Shopify Magic and Sidekick (image/text generation, decision support, automations) that reduce TTM and increase experimentation velocity.
+• Store building & agents: The latest Shopify editions introduced an AI Store Builder and significant advancements in Shopify Magic and Sidekick (image/text generation, decision support, automations) that reduce TTM and increase experimentation velocity.

-• AR try-ons/visualization: integrated filters and try-ons improve pre-purchase confidence (reducing returns/indecision), especially for home, beauty, and eyewear.
+• AR try-ons/visualization: integrated filters and try-ons improve pre-purchase confidence (reducing returns/indecision), especially for home goods, beauty, and eyewear.

 • Dynamic merchandising: listings that adapt to context (stock, margin, affinity) and segments (new vs. loyal, wholesale vs. retail).

-Immediate action: frame AI usage (governance, prompts, validation), monitor SEO impact (duplication, quality), and integrate AI blocks natively into your Shopify stack to generate fast A/B tests (pages, hooks, visuals, bundles).
+To do right away: define AI usage (governance, prompts, validation), monitor SEO impact (duplication, quality), and natively integrate AI blocks into your Shopify stack to generate fast A/B tests (pages, hooks, visuals, bundles).

 AI and e-commerce — Stellar Projects